 Down hole surveys of core and reverse circulation drill holes are completed using the Gyro-Shot survey instrument manufactured by Icefield Tools Corporation.
 Precision and accuracy of this method was assessed in 2008 through a series of duplicate surveys using this instrument and by comparison in holes surveyed by the EZ-Shot (magnetic) borehole surveying device.
 Results of surveys and duplicate tests show normal minor deviation in azimuth and inclination with reproducibility within a close margin of error.
 In 2009, a duplicate survey performed by the Gyro-Shot instrument measuring the same hole twice (MK-RC-0195 to 985 feet) and a tandem survey performed by running two Gyro-Shot instruments simultaneously on the same probe assembly (MK-RC-0178 to 900 feet), demonstrated close replication and agreement between the surveys.
 The 3-D coordinates at the maximum depth of the paired surveys plot to within 1% of the coordinates in the corresponding survey relative to length of hole surveyed.
-Drill hole surveys were completed by Northern Associates, Inc. and were observed in the field by Dr. Klipfel.
+Mr. Carew has reviewed the data, methodology and results of this analysis and concurs with these conclusions.
+Drill hole surveys were completed by Northern Associates, Inc. and were observed in the field by a Qualified Person (Klipfel, et al., 2010b).